Why PRQL?

 Integrations

-PyPrql contains a Jupyter extension, which executes a PRQL cell against a database.
+pyprql contains a Jupyter extension, which executes a PRQL cell against a database.
 It can also set up an in-memory DuckDB instance, populated with a pandas DataFrame.Visual Studio Code

 Playground

-brew install prql/PRQL/prql-compiler
+brew install prqlc

 It starts with FROM, it fixes trailing commas, and it's called PRQL??
 If this is a dream, don't wake me up. — Jeremiah Lowin, Founder & CEO, Prefect.